jjlharrison/coverage-maven-plugin/README.md

 The `check` goal will read the change coverage report and will fail the build if the coverage levels fall below the requirements configured.

 The `report` goal must have been executed before this goal is executed.

+## JDK Support

+This project aims to support JDK 1.8 and above.
+If any issues are found with a particular JDK version, please create a new issue or submit a pull request.